Man holding tablet computer horizontally with tax and other financial graphics projected above it

 Software

 Functionality varies between software packages, so it is important for taxpayers and agents to check the HMRC's MTD software choices page carefully.
+HMRC's MTD software finder tool may also be useful in identifying suitable software.

-Software will need to enable the taxpayer (or agent on their behalf) to comply with the full MTD ‘journey’ (keeping digital records, submitting quarterly updates, sending the digital tax return – all supported by digital links as necessary).
+Software will need to enable the taxpayer (or agent on their behalf) to comply with the full MTD ‘journey’ (keeping digital records, submitting quarterly updates, sending the MTD tax return – all supported by digital links as necessary).
 This might involve one software product, or a number of products which can work together to meet these requirements.

 Taxpayers with unusual income types, particular queries or unusual circumstances may find a more limited range of software available, and may need to speak to software providers about their requirements.
 For instance, not all MTD software can support year-ends which do not align with the tax year (or 31 March), so taxpayers and agents using non-aligned accounting dates will need to check software specifications carefully when considering MTD software.